 Along with the other Aston Martin firsts introduced by the DB11, it was also the car that debuted a reformed design language under the design leadership of Marek Riechmann.
 That design language has now been spread across the whole range, and in the process the DB11 has matured into the sophisticated and elegant design Reichmann had envisioned.
 So long as it’s specified properly.

-The front end is defined by the typical Aston Martin grille, flanked by new all-LED headlights and the biggest clamshell bonnet in the business.
-From here back, the bodywork then contorts and tapers towards the swollen rear arches terminating in a flat rear end eschewing the typical boot flick seen in older generation Aston Martins.
+The front end is defined by the typical Aston Martin grille, bordered by new all-LED headlights and the biggest clamshell bonnet in the business.
+From here back, the bodywork then contorts and tapers towards the swollen rear arches terminating in a flat rear end that eschews the typical boot flick seen in older Aston Martins.